BCDA-APS/urRobot/docs/usage.md

 MEDM, caQtDM, or CSS-Phoebus.
 To start the screens, three bash scripts are
 provided: `start_phoebus_urRobot` `start_MEDM_urRobot`, and `start_caQtdm_urRobot`.
 Copy the script(s)
 you want to the top level directory of your IOC.
 The below examples will show the caQtDM GUIs, however the MEDM and CSS-Phoebus versions are nearly identical.
-Users are encourages to create their own GUIs in addition to the ones provided for more specific needs.
+Users are encouraged to create their own GUIs in addition to the ones provided for more specific needs.

 ## Main Menu